uwetom/media-production-worksheets/wk10-unity-refresher/code-refresher.md

 ## Code Challenge

-Once you have instantiated a single gameobject work out how to instantiate 20 of the same objects into your sceen
+Once you have instantiated a single gameobject work out how to instantiate 20 of the same objects into your scene:
+Watch the full description of the Code Challenge:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MjU3ODYwOF19
+eyJoaXN0b3J5IjpbNzUyNzM1ODldfQ==
 -->